Police had about 90 seconds to stop traffic before Baltimore bridge fell. 6 workers are feared dead

 Among the missing were people from Guatemala, Honduras and Mexico, according to diplomats from those countries.
 The Honduran man was identified as Maynor Yassir Suazo Sandova.

-Federal and state officials said the crash appeared to be an accident.
-The National Transportation Safety Board is investigating, and ship traffic entering and leaving the Port of Baltimore was suspended indefinitely.
+Federal and state officials have said the crash appeared to be an accident.
+Investigators on Wednesday plan to collect evidence on the ship, including electronics and paperwork, said National Transportation Safety Board Chair Jennifer Homendy.

+The U.S. Coast Guard already boarded the vessel and downloaded the voyage data recorder and sent it to the NTSB, which is putting together a timeline of what led to the crash, Homendy said.
+A preliminary report could be done in two to four weeks, she said.

+Ship traffic entering and leaving the Port of Baltimore has been suspended indefinitely.

 Capt.
 Michael Burns Jr. of the Maritime Center for Responsible Energy said bringing a ship into or out of ports in restricted waters with limited room to maneuver is “one of the most technically challenging and demanding things that we do.”